24 best bakeries in London you knead to try

 Pophams Bakery, Hackney and Islington

-Why: With a cult-like following, Pophams proved so popular just a few short months after first opening that it expanded into a second site, and is now also a pasta restaurant in the evening.
-The signature serve here is a cheese and Marmite scroll that the bakers swear will bring any non-believer round.
+Why: With a cult-like following, Pophams proved so popular just a few short months after opening that it expanded into a second site with an Italian restaurant attached, that now ranks amongst some of London's best pasta restaurants.
+The signature serve here is a Marmite, Schlossberger and spring onion pastry that the bakers swear will bring any non-believer round.
 If you’re not ready to make the plunge from Marmite hater to lover then there are also more traditional combos on offer - like everyone’s favourite pain au chocolat.

 Ole & Steen, Various locations

 Why: This achingly cool Danish bakery has a handful of sites across the capital, and serves its wares from breakfast through to supper.
-Cinnamon swirls and plaited spiced loaves are mainstays of the pastry counter here, but there also some more unusual creations, like the caramel puff.
-This upside down cone-like-creation is formed from a marzipan base which is topped with fluffy marshmallow that hides a caramel centre.
-That’s all covered in dark chocolate and chopped almonds for a rather grown up version of something quite snowball-like.
-Heaven.
+Cinnamon swirls and plaited spiced loaves are mainstays of the pastry counter here, but there also some more unusual creations, like the caramel puff filled with a caramel centre.
 Coffee and sandwiches are also good here, and the atmosphere is conducive to co-working, so making an afternoon out of a visit wouldn’t be unheard of.

 Santa Nata, Covent Garden